StarWarsSimba/Anagrams/docs/HOWTO-anagram.md

 ## Searching for anagrams

-With the `LetterBag` class in hand, we are ready to create our main application module.
+With the `LetterBag` class in hand, we are ready to create our main application module in `anagram.py`.
-Start by creating

-As noted above, we will use a recursive search to find combinations of words from a word list that form anagrams.
-Because this recursive search may consider the same word many times, in different combinations with others, it is worthwhile to convert the whole word list to `LetterBag` objects just once before searching.
-This should be straightforward, but it's worthwhile to build and test it before moving on to the main search algorithm.

 ### Obtaining the list